MEd in Foundations of Education: Literacy Learning and Teaching, K-12

 - Completion of the Ohio Reading Endorsement courses (listed below) through Coalition for the Common Good approved institution (Otterbein or Antioch) (12 credits, plus 50 clinical hours).

 - Current Ohio teacher licensure.
-Expired Ohio Teaching License may be considered with permission of the Executive Director, School of Education.
+Expired Ohio Teaching License may be considered with permission of the Associate Dean of Education.

 EDUC-6640: Reading Assessment and Instruction